speterlin/quant-trading/README.md

 Backtest algorithms with different parameters (algorithms and parameters in this directory are chosen based on quant-trading readings from Medium.com - read my article regarding the subject [How I More Than 2xd My Quant Fund In A Year By Building a Trading Bot](https://medium.com/@speterlin12/how-i-more-than-2xd-my-quant-fund-in-a-year-by-building-a-trading-bot-919930cd29d) - regarding most common algorithms and parameters people use with success - simpler is generally better for retail traders due to lack of data and connection speed in comparison to Hedge Funds and Quant Trading firms) over saved data to see which algorithm and parameter combination work best for the period of time you backtest over which you deem to reflect current market conditions.

 Set up your automated environment to download stocks data every night with an API data brokerage of your choosing (this module is currently set up for Financial Modeling Prep $20/mo for stocks, CoinMarketCap $0/mo for crypto).
 Then run the data through your current algorithm after data is downloaded, and then execute trades via an API trading brokerage of your choosing (this module is currently using Alpaca for stocks which is margin trading - 2x your deposit, Kucoin - no real trading after new regulations in 2024-09 - for crypto) after the algorithm picks stocks to buy / sell.
-Stock trading is denominated is USD base, crypto trading is denominated in USDT base but traded relative to BTC price (ie VET loses 15% relative to BTC - VET-BTC price - then Stop-Loss triggers a VET sell on that portfolio in VET-USDT).
+Stock trading is denominated in USD base, crypto trading is denominated in USDT base but traded relative to BTC price (ie VET loses 15% relative to BTC - VET-BTC price - then Stop-Loss triggers a VET sell on that portfolio in VET-USDT).
 Crypto is traded relative to BTC since BTC is considered a benchmark for crypto vs. alt-coins and BTC is / was the coin you want to grow (vs. USDT / other stablecoins) especially if you want to stay long-term in crypto and historically most major exchanges had majority listings in -BTC until regulations on major exchanges came into effect (trading in specific countries).

 ## Running the Python script in virtual environment (quant-trading directory)

 quant-trading directory is in icloud so I can access / change code from other computers without having to push / pull git.
 I also access my spare computer which runs (like a server) 24/7 via Chrome Remote Desktop (highly recommend if using a spare computer to access that computer from another labtop to deal with issues like restarting if python scripts all of a sudden freeze or run into unforeseen errors - happens more often than you think - or to get rid of working memory / cache which takes over the storage of that computer).

 This script (below) is run after virtual environment is properly set up, personal module is set up (with all of your base urls, keys, secret identities and auth tokens variables for your APIs) and located in `env/lib/python<<python_version>>/site-packages/personal.py` (like where `stocks.py` and `crypto.py` are located so personal can be imported and variables called like `personal.<<variable_name>>`).
+All code below (in this section and below sections) is run in an active virtual environment (run `source env/bin/activate` before running actual script or entering `python` to enter the virtual environment and enter code manually).

 Stocks:
 `(env) ~/icloud/quant-trading (master) $ python programs/stocks/stocks_alpaca_<<your_username>>.py`